Fiji

 By the Hoodlum Film Fixers Team | June 2025 · 12-minute read Pacific…

 Fiji is one of the Pacific’s most established filming destinations, combining tropical islands, white-sand beaches, coral reefs, rainforests, waterfalls, volcanic landscapes and production-friendly infrastructure.
-Known internationally for hosting feature films, reality television, travel programming, commercials and luxury tourism campaigns, Fiji offers productions a rare combination of cinematic locations and straightforward production support.
+It has hosted feature films, reality television franchises, travel programming, commercials and luxury tourism campaigns, and it offers international productions a rare combination of cinematic locations and a functioning permitting authority.

-Hoodlum provides Film Production Services in Fiji for commercials, television productions, travel campaigns, branded content, documentaries and feature projects across Suva, Nadi, Lautoka, Labasa and the outer islands.
-Our team supports productions with Film Fiji permits, incentive guidance, customs coordination, drone approvals, location scouting, island logistics, local crew sourcing, marine filming support and full on-ground production management.
+Hoodlum provides Film Production Services in Fiji for commercials, television productions, travel campaigns, branded content, documentaries and feature projects across Suva, Nadi, Lautoka, Labasa, the Coral Coast, the Mamanuca and Yasawa groups and remote resort locations.
+Our team handles Film Fiji permits, rebate documentation, customs coordination, CAAF drone authorisations, location scouting, iTaukei land consents, island logistics, local crew sourcing, marine filming support and full on-ground production management.

 Why Film in Fiji

-Fiji offers visual diversity that extends far beyond beaches.
-Productions can access luxury resorts, remote islands, tropical forests, rivers, waterfalls, coral lagoons, mountain terrain and traditional villages within a relatively compact geographical area.
+Fiji’s visual range extends well beyond beaches.
+Within a compact geography, productions can reach luxury resorts, remote islands, tropical forest, rivers, waterfalls, coral lagoons, mountain terrain and traditional villages.

 The destination is particularly strong for: